 Alicia is a fellow at Stray Dog Institute.
 As a fellow, she explores how philanthropic organizations support local initiatives focused on animal welfare and food system policy.
 Prior to joining Stray Dog, Alicia was a Policy Fellow at the Harvard Animal Law & Policy Program researching avenues for building more political power for farmed animals.
 She graduated from Harvard Law School in 2015, where she served as the President of the Student Animal Legal Defense Fund for two years and founded the university-wide Harvard Vegan Society.
 Following law school, she worked as a corporate litigator at Skadden, Arps, Slate, Meagher & Flom in Delaware and New York.
 She subsequently started The Land and Sea Institute, a small nonprofit that supports sustainable food policy in local government.

-Chuck is co-founder & Chair of Stray Dog Institute, Stray Dog Capital, and Stray Dog Policy.
-He also serves as Executive Chair of the Board at Companion Protect, Director of the GlassWall Syndicate, a Vice Chair at Asurion, and a member of the board at Gathered Foods Corporation and BlueNalu.
-Chuck is a member of the board at The Humane Society of the United States and chairs the boards of Great Plains SPCA, the Humane Society Legislative Fund, and Stray Dog Policy.
-He is co-founder of three private foundations: The Quinn Foundation, Stray Dog Institute, and Ringo’s Fund.
-Chuck follows a vegan lifestyle, and is motivated by the need to support supply-side changes that contribute to sustainable food systems transformation that will benefit both people and animals.
+Chuck is Co-founder and Board Chair of Stray Dog Capital, Stray Dog Institute, and Stray Dog Policy.
+He also serves as Executive Board Chair at Companion Protect, Director of GlassWall Syndicate, Vice Chair at Asurion, and a board member at Gathered Foods Corporation and BlueNalu.
+Chuck is a board member at The Humane Society of the United States and chairs the boards of Great Plains SPCA and the Humane Society Legislative Fund.
+Along with his wife Jennifer, he co-founded The Quinn Foundation and Ringo’s Fund, private foundations dedicated to building a more compassionate world for animals, people, and the environment.
+Chuck follows a vegan lifestyle and is motivated by the need to support supply-side changes that contribute to sustainable food systems transformation.